 Overview of Virginia Taxes

 Virginia has a progressive state income tax system with four tax brackets that range from 2% to 5.75%.
-The bracket you fall into will depend on your income.
-Since the highest rate applies to income over $17,000, most Virginia taxpayers will find themselves paying the top rate.
+The bracket you fall into will depend on your income level.
+Since the highest rate applies to income over $17,000, most Virginia taxpayers will find themselves paying the top rate, at least partially.
 Filing status does not affect state income taxes in Virginia.
 No cities in the state levy local income taxes.

 |FICA and State Insurance Taxes||--%||$--|